SMA9 Interview #1 – RIZA aL ASSAMI (Grand Prix Runner up)

 Surrounded by the beautiful scenery of his native Indonesia, ‘SMA9 Grand Prix Runner Up’ AND ‘SMA9 Excellence Award’ winner RIZA aL ASSAMI has bounced back from despair with a determined sense of mission and some lightning fast manga creating skills to boot!
 Join us as we meet the man himself and find out what inspires him to draw each day!

-“I HAVE to make a manga like this one day!!”
+ABOUT YOU“I HAVE to make a manga like this one day!!”

 Hi there, Riza!
 First, let me just say CONGRATULATIONS on your winning entries!